Joanna Krupa Engaged to Douglas Nunes—8 Months After Finalizing Divorce From Romain Zago

 Krupa took to her Instagram on Sunday to post an image of her ring finger, complete with a diamond sparkler, and a trio of dogs.
 The blonde also tagged her betrothed in the telling pic.

 Nunes is the president and partner of property development and entertainment company 451 Media Group.
+Prior to the post, Krupa has not identified the businessman, nor has she shared any images of him or of the two as a couple.

 The engagement news comes just eight months after the star finalized her divorce from Romain Zago.